-True to UC Berkeley’s public mission, embARC will include an overall theme of civic responsibility by partnering with a local community organization to tackle an authentic community improvement project.
-Through this community partnership, students will employ the tools they learn in studios, workshops, and lectures to make a difference on real-world community development and design issues.
+True to UC Berkeley’s public mission, embARC includes an overall theme of civic responsibility by partnering with a local community organization to design a community improvement project.
+Through this partnership, students employ the tools they learn in the design studios, digital and fabrication workshops, and lectures to make an impact on authentic community issues.

 2017 Community Client: UC Berkeley Food Pantry

 In 2017, the embARC Design Build partnered with the UC Berkeley Food Pantry, an organization that offers "a direct response to the need among the student population to juggle the costs of living with the costs of obtaining a university degree, and thus many students are finding themselves choosing between essentials such as food and the costs of college."